Dyfed-Powys Police

-The Dyfed–Powys region covers an area of 3,360 sqmi, with over 350 mi of coastline.
+The Dyfed-Powys region covers an area of 3,360 sqmi, with over 350 mi of coastline.
+In terms of geographic areas of responsibility, Dyfed-Powys is the largest police force in England and Wales and the third largest in the United Kingdom after Police Scotland and the Police Service of Northern Ireland.
 It includes many remote rural communities and a number of old industrial areas that are currently undergoing significant change and redevelopment.
 The population is under 500,000, although it is boosted each year with many tourist visitors.

 The force's headquarters is in Carmarthen.

-As of January 2025, the force had 1,145 police officers, 87 special constables, 143 police community support officers (PCSO), 55 police support volunteers (PSV), and 674 staff.
+As of January 2025, the force had 1,296 police officers, 40 special constables and 801 civilian staff - including PCSOs.